Foxy/eleventy-fundraising-minisite/README.md

 <a href="https://app.netlify.com/start/deploy?repository=https://github.com/Foxy/eleventy-fundraising-minisite"><img src="https://www.netlify.com/img/deploy/button.svg" alt="Deploy to Netlify"></a>

+(Note that if you want to keep your site updated with any bugfixes or new functionality from this repo, follow the steps in the [How to Use This Project](#how-to-use-this-project) section instead.)

 # Overview

 This project offers you a ready-made JAMstack website with a hosted ecommerce solution.
 You'll see it in action right away and able to customize everything to fit your needs.